Nigerian security forces committed ‘massacre’ to stop peaceful protest, report finds

 Members of the Nigeria Police Force, who arrived shortly after the soldiers, also fired at people dashing away, the panel found.
 Investigators recovered shell casings of bullets used by both officers and soldiers on the streets.

-Doctors at nearby hospitals also confirmed treating dozens of people that night for military-grade bullet wounds.
+Doctors at nearby hospitals confirmed treating dozens of people that night for military-grade bullet wounds.
 The report listed 33 victims with injuries.

+Days later, as shock and fury swept Nigeria, President Muhammadu Buhari gave an emergency address — but made no mention of what happened in Lekki.
+Instead, he urged protesters to stand down.

+“Constructively engage the government in finding solutions,” he said.
+“Your voice has been heard loud and clear, and we are responding.”

 Read more: